JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 The `strict`, `warn` and `ignore` values have the same meaning as those of `MigrationStatus`, and only the `strict` mode affects the types in the annotated declarations as they are seen in Kotlin.

+> Note: the built-in JSR-305 annotations [`@Nonnull`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/Nonnull.html), [`@Nullable`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/Nullable.html) and [`@CheckForNull`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/CheckForNull.html) are always enabled and affect the types of the annotated declarations in Kotlin, regardless of compiler configuration with the `-Xjsr305` flag.

 For example, adding `-Xjsr305=ignore -Xjsr305=under-migration:ignore -Xjsr305=@org.library.MyNullable:warn` to the
 compiler arguments makes the compiler generate warnings for inappropriate usages of types annotated by `@org.library.MyNullable` and ignore all other JSR-305 annotations.

-For kotlin versions 1.1.50+/1.2, the default behavior is the same to `-Xjsr305=warn`, except of [`@Nonnull`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/Nonnull.html), [`@Nullable`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/Nullable.html) and [`@CheckForNull`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/CheckForNull.html).
-The
-`strict` value should be considered experimental (more checks may be added to it in the future).
+For kotlin versions 1.1.50+/1.2, the default behavior is the same to `-Xjsr305=warn`.
+The `strict` value should be considered experimental (more checks may be added to it in the future).

-[`@Nonnull`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/Nonnull.html), [`@Nullable`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/Nullable.html) and [`@CheckForNull`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/CheckForNull.html) are enabled by default, affecting the types in the annotated declarations as they are seen in Kotlin.
-They are not affected by `-Xjsr305` flag.

 ## Mapped types